 Article 3 Pension Fund The Plan is established and administered as prescribed by "Article 3.
 Police Pension Fund - Municipalities 500,000 and Under" of the Illinois Pension Code.
 Plan Administration The Plan is a single employer defined benefit pension plan administered by a Board of Trustees comprised of: a.)
-Two members appointed by the Municipality,b.)
-Two active Members of the Police Department elected by the Membership, andc.)
+Two members appointed by the Municipality, b.)
+Two active Members of the Police Department elected by the Membership, and c.)
 One retired Member of the Police Department elected by the Membership.
 Credited Service Complete years of service as a sworn police officer employed by the Municipality.
-Normal Retirement Date Tier 1: Age 50 and 20 years of Credited Service.
-Tier 2: Age 55 with 10 years of Credited Service.
-Benefit Tier 1: 50% of annual salary attached to rank on last day of service plus 2.50% of annual salary for each year of service over 20 years, up to a maximum of 75% of salary.
+Normal Retirement Date Tier 1 : Age 50 and 20 years of Credited Service.
+Tier 2: Age 55 and 10 years of Credited Service.
+Benefit Tier 1 : 50% of annual salary attached to rank on last day of service plus 2.50% of annual salary for each year of service over 20 years, up to a maximum of 75% of salary.
 The minimum monthly benefit is \$1,000 per month.
 Tier 2 : 2.50% per year of service times the average salary for the 48 consecutive months of service within the last 60 months of service in which the total salary was the highest prior to retirement times the number of years of service, up to a maximum of 75% of average salary.
 The minimum monthly benefit is \$1,000 per month.
 For Tier 2 participants, the salary is capped at a rate of \$106,800 as of 2011, indexed annually at a rate of CPI-U, but not to exceed 3.00%.
 Form of Benefit Tier 1: For married retirees, an annuity payable for the life of the Member; upon the death of the member, 100% of the Member's benefit payable to the spouse until death.
 For unmarried retirees, the normal form is a Single Life Annuity.
-Tier 2 : Same as above, but with 66 2/3% of benefit continued to spouse.